-With a Master of Science in Applied Behavior Analysis from Florida Tech, Applied Behavior Analysts (ABAs) help to better the lives of children and adults struggling with behaviors ranging from difficulty with everyday social interactions to complex disorders such as autism spectrum disorders, substance abuse and many areas in between by applying a systematic scientific approach.
+With a Master of Science in Applied Behavior Analysis from Florida Tech, Applied Behavior Analysts (ABAs) help to better the lives of children and adults struggling with behaviors ranging from difficulty with everyday social interactions to complex issues such as autism spectrum disorders, substance abuse, and many areas in between by applying a systematic, scientific approach.

-Individuals seeking a master’s in applied behavior analysis can choose to attend Florida Tech’s main campus, or attend class at the Orlando Graduate Center, located in the Baldwin Park area of Orlando.
-The program offers daytime, evening and weekend class schedules and offers close proximity to a thriving medical community, including hospitals and clinics that provide internships and applied learning opportunities for students.
+Individuals seeking a master’s in ABA can choose to attend Florida Tech’s main campus, or attend class at the Orlando Graduate Center, located in the Baldwin Park area of Orlando.
+The program offers daytime, evening, and weekend class schedules, and is in close proximity to a thriving medical community, including hospitals and clinics that provide internships and applied learning opportunities for students.

-Florida Tech’s School of Behavior Analysis has three programs accredited by the Association for Behavior Analysis International and all of the core course sequence are also approved by The Behavior Analyst Certification Board Inc. ® (BACB®).
+Florida Tech’s School of Behavior Analysis has three programs accredited by the Association for Behavior Analysis International, and all of the core course sequence are also approved by the Behavior Analyst Certification Board® (BACB®).
 The BACB has also approved the Intensive Practical Training in Behavior Analysis as meeting the intensive practicum requirements for the experiential component of the BCBA examination.

-Professors in the applied behavior analysis programs are dedicated, productive researchers and practitioners with a commitment to developing the field of behavior analysis.
-Training the next generation of behavior analytic researchers and practitioners, the faculty is made up of Board Certified Behavior Analysts®.
+Professors in the ABA programs are dedicated, productive researchers and practitioners with a commitment to developing the field of behavior analysis.
+Training the next generation of behavior analytic researchers and practitioners, the faculty is made up of Board-Certified Behavior Analysts®.
 Students receive one-on-one attention from professors who work alongside them in research and through client interaction.
 A close student-professor culture in the applied behavior analysis programs creates a professional environment where students are viewed as research professionals and colleagues.

-Students choosing to complete a master’s in applied behavior analysis at Florida Tech are part of a program with more diversity of faculty than any other program of its kind in the world.
-Core professors are Board Certified Behavior Analysts, with many published authors and experts on different facets of applied behavior analysis.
+Students choosing to complete a master’s in ABA at Florida Tech are part of a program with a greater diversity of faculty than any other program of its kind in the world, with many published authors and experts on different facets of applied behavior analysis.
 Working alongside professors who provide one-on-one attention during research and client interaction, students earn visibility as a research professional and colleague able to study and work in the field.

-Several faculty members conduct ongoing research at The Scott Center for Autism Treatment, located on Florida Tech’s campus.
+Several faculty members conduct ongoing research at the Scott Center for Autism Treatment, located on Florida Tech’s campus.
 This world-renowned facility is dedicated to working with children who have autism and other behavioral disorders.
-Under the guidance of their professor, students working towards their master’s in applied behavior analysis can work with children and their families to provide assessment, training and behavior therapy.
+Under the guidance of their professor, students working towards their master’s in ABA can work with children and their families to provide assessment, training, and behavior therapy.

-Though applied behavior analysts (ABA) are often best known for advances in autism treatment and support, the field offers a variety of options for graduates with an M.S. in Applied Behavior Analysis.
+Though ABAs are often best known for advances in autism treatment and support, the field offers a variety of options for graduates with an MS in Applied Behavior Analysis.
 Alumni of Florida Tech behavior analysis programs reside around the world, working in businesses, schools, clinics, residential treatment centers, group homes, and private practice.

-These applied behavior analysis jobs involve working with children, individuals with autism, people with schizophrenia or intellectual disabilities.
-Graduates also work with employees in both for-profit and non-for-profit organizations in business, industry, speech-language pathology, animal behavior and training and special education.
+These applied behavior analysis jobs involve working with children, individuals with autism, and people with schizophrenia or intellectual disabilities.
+Graduates also work with employees in both for-profit and nonprofit organizations in business, industry, speech-language pathology, animal behavior and training, and special education.

 Applied behavior analysis jobs include: